A pioneering spirit alongside modern sustainability

 Ayanot Youth Village offers a full range of school subjects.
 Core subjects include literature, history, math, science, land of Israel studies and more.
 Megamot or electives offered include biology, chemistry, agro-ecology, film and media studies, nutrition sciences, and law.
 There is also a diplomacy track in English in which students engage in debates with students from around the country.
 There is a unique track in green/modern architecture which includes practicum in the field.
 For instance, the architecture students planned and built their own unique classroom.
 Next year, global studies will be added to the fields of study.

 Ayanot’s campus includes a technology center for computer studies.
-Ayanot students will soon be able to take classes at the nearby Weizmann Institute, earning academic credits that can be used towards university study in Israel.
+Ayanot students are able to take classes at the nearby Weizmann Institute, earning academic credits that can be used towards university study in Israel.